"We were all children once. And we all share the desire for the well-being of our children,

 • Every child should be seen, heard, loved, and taught.
 Promote the needs and rights of children on Universal Children’s Day and every day by participating in the Love Me, Teach Me campaign.

-• Consider joining childhood professionals, educators, and advocates at the next Global Summit on Childhood in 2014.
-Learn how Global Summit on Childhood 2012 sought to raise public awareness about challenges facing childhood today.
+• Consider joining childhood professionals, educators, and advocates at the next Global Summit on Childhood in 2016.
 How can you contribute to this event in support of child rights?

 Nearly half (approximately 1 billion) of the world’s children live in urban areas and are often affected by the stresses of rapid urban growth, such as inadequate infrastructure, resources, services, and housing.